 - Pests: Rodents, bees, flies, and other pests can occasionally be a problem, especially if past renters have not properly cleaned up after themselves.
 Most lookouts do not have screened windows or a screen door, so if it’s hot and you need ventilation you might have some insect visitors.
 It’s very important to clean up after yourself so that you don’t attract pests.

 - Wildlife: Don’t feed birds or other wildlife that comes calling while you’re at the lookout.
-They are wild animals, not pets.
+They are wild animals, not pets, and their reliance on humans for food may turn them into annoying pests for future renters.
 Read more about the reasons why you shouldn’t feed wildlife.

 - Dogs: Not all lookouts allow dogs, so check before you make your reservation.
 If you do bring your dog, please make sure to clean up after it, both inside the lookout (clean up that dog hair) and out (get rid of the poop).
 Ground cabins are no problem for dog access, but if you stay in a tower, the stairs may be too steep for your dog to handle.

 - Cell phones: Cell phone signals can be spotty.
 Sometimes you’ll have a full signal and 10 minutes later the signal will be gone.
 Do not count on having service while staying at a lookout.
 It’s nicer if you turn your phone off anyway and just enjoy your surroundings.